Yubico/yubikit-swift/YubiKit/YubiKit/YubiKit.docc/Resources/YubiKit.md

 ### Creating a SmartCardConnection to a YubiKey

-The implementations of the SmartCardConnection protocol handles the connection to the YubiKey and can be used to send data in the form of a ``APDU`` to the YubiKey.
-In most cases it is adviced to use one of the supplied Sessions (``OATHSession``, ``ManagementSession``) instead of sending raw APDUs to the YubiKey.
+The implementations of the SmartCardConnection protocol handle the connection to the YubiKey and can be used to send data to the YubiKey.
+In most cases it is advised to use one of the supplied Sessions (``OATHSession``, ``ManagementSession``) instead of sending raw data to the YubiKey.

 - ``SmartCardConnection``